 Alternative holistic medicine spans the whole range form the physical to the subtle levels and perhaps beyond.
 For example, herbal medicines often address the physical level and have been tested using the methodology of mainstream science (see, for example, Mowrey 1986).
 However, they may not exclude the continuum to the subtle level.
 Acupuncture seems to work mainly at the subtle level, but interacts with the physical body (Gerber 2001).
 And some forms of spiritual healing might even reach beyond the subtle level.
 What has been called Vibrational Medicine (Gerber 2001) includes the continuum from the physical to the subtle level and perhaps beyond.

 Refinements – As I mentioned at the beginning, distinguishing three levels of the body is only one common way.
 Another way involves the following distinctions: Physical body, etheric body, astral body, mental body, and causal body.
 Greene (2009, p.
 18) uses the terms vital body instead of etheric body, emotional body instead of astral body, and universal body instead of causal body.
+Brennan (1988) distinguishes between the emotional and the astral body; the latter is higher than the mental body.
+And all together she distinguishes seven or nine bodies as layers of the human aura.
 Each of the bodies can be seen as a corresponding energy.
 According to Greene, everything is energy that is vibrating at different frequencies and thus takes on different forms that can be perceived as the different bodies.
 Etheric (vital), astral (emotional), and mental energies constitute the subtle energies, whereas causal (universal) energy is the very subtle energy (see, for example, Gerber 2001, p.
 160; Tiller 1997, 2007).
 Greene (2009, pp. 17-21) emphasized that the different energies form an energy continuum.
 The energy corresponding to the physical body has the slowest frequency, whereas the universal body has the highest.